Toklio-project/Toklio/README.md

 * **Optional**: to build statically-linked binaries:

          make release-static

+Dependencies need to be built with -fPIC.
+Static libraries usually aren't, so you may have to build them yourself with -fPIC.
+Refer to their documentation for how to build them.

 * **Optional**: build documentation in `doc/html` (omit `HAVE_DOT=YES` if `graphviz` is not installed):